 Characteristics: Black pepper beef looks dark in color and tastes strong.
 The beef in it tastes smooth and tender after frying in the oil; the onion in the dish is fragrant and crispy, while the green pepper makes it more fresh and eye-catching.

-One of the local characteristic dishes of Guangdong Cuisine, black pepper beef is a good choice for people who like spicy food.
+One of the local characteristic dishes of Cantonese Cuisine, black pepper beef is a good choice for people who like spicy food.
 Black pepper is a spicy and hot seasoning, which can help people to withstand the cold and the dampness.
-Besides beef, Chinese people also cook black pepper chicken and black pepper pork.
+Besides beef used in this recipe, Chinese people also cook black pepper chicken and black pepper pork.

 ground black pepper